T

 restaurant

-A casual, highly-rated spot in Kihei famous for its delicious fish tacos and fresh seafood.
-It's a great place for a relaxed dinner after a day at the beach.
+A casual, highly-rated spot in Kihei famous for its fresh fish tacos and other seafood dishes.
+A local favorite for a relaxed and delicious meal.

 Day 5 · Maui